 There’s a compelling case that states very specifically that this is not an avenue by which a parent is allowed to try and correct their mistakes.
 Just because a person may regret a stipulation they agreed to, they’re going to be stuck with it unless they can show that a substantial and material change in circumstances justifies reopening the case.
 The process of changing a custody order includes weighing all the best interest factors that should have been considered the first time but also includes the requirement that the petitioning party must establish that a significant change has occurred since the entry of the previous order.

 The Utah Court of Appeals has reviewed cases where the evidence was very compelling that the children’s best interest would be better served if the governing custody orders were to be changed but that there hadn’t been any change in circumstance (at least not a significant and material one) since the entry of the governing custody order.
 The best interest evidence was not enough to cancel out the change in circumstance requirement.
 The burden to show a change in circumstances is significant and heavy.
 It is the primary reason that getting a good custody order when the matter is before the court the first time is so crucial.

-For more information on Family Law Cases in Utah, a free initial consultation is your next best step.
-Get the information and legal answers you are seeking by calling (801) 923-6565 today.
+For more information on Family Law Cases in Utah, an initial consultation is your next best step.
+Get the information and legal answers you are seeking by calling (801) 618-1020 today.